lukasmalfi/theta_ribozymes/README.md

 -Metagenomic for all analysis on raw reads from over 400000 metagenomic samples.

--Joined: Combining all files to the final tables (S1 and S2), including analysis for unique number of ribozymes, sorting and naming of them.
+-Combined: Combining all files to the final tables (S1 and S2), including analysis for unique number of ribozymes, sorting and naming of them.